 We’re big fans of easy fudge recipes that skip the traditional candy-making steps.
 By using chocolate chips and sweetened condensed milk, you can make just about any flavor fudge you like!
-For everything you need to know about easy fudge, check out our FAQ page.
+Our FAQ page has everything you need to know about easy fudge.

 how to make Grinch fudge

-- In a large, microwave-safe bowl place 2 2/3 cups white chocolate chips.
 Microwave for 90 seconds at 70 percent power.
 Use the residual heat to stir the mixture well until the chocolate is fully melted and smooth.
-If necessary, microwave for additional 15 second intervals at 70% power until melted..
+If necessary, microwave for additional 15 second intervals at 70% power until melted.